-KCNG4 (Potassium Channel, Voltage Gated Modifier Subfamily G, Member 4) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
+KCNG4 (Potassium Voltage-Gated Channel Modifier Subfamily G Member 4) is a Protein Coding gene.
+Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
 GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
-An important paralog of this gene is KCNB2.
+An important paralog of this gene is KCNB1.

 UniProtKB/Swiss-Prot for KCNG4 Gene

 Potassium channel subunit that does not form functional channels by itself.
 Can form functional heterotetrameric channels with KCNB1; modulates the delayed rectifier voltage-gated potassium channel activation and deactivation rates of KCNB1 (PubMed:19074135).

 Voltage-gated potassium channels (KV) belong to the 6-TM family of potassium channel that also comprises the Ca2+-activated Slo (actually 7-TM) and the Ca2+-activated SK subfamilies.
 The alpha-subunits contain a single pore-forming region and combine to form tetramers.